 (Plus VAT on all of the above).

-The above are not included in our basic fee and these will be charged on top of the basic fee.
+The above are not included in our basic fee and will be charged additionally.
 The above is not an exhaustive list of the type of additional work which we may have to undertake.

 What Other Costs Will I Incur?